Aassveen/aassveen/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-Bjørnar is working as a Senior Consultant in Cloud and Infrastructure at EVRY.
+Bjørnar is working as a Senior Consultant in Lindbak IT.

 **Certifications/Courses:**